harbour/core/CONTRIBUTING.md

 # How to Share

-  Share by **linking** to this project.
+  Share by **linking** to this project from your forum, blog or Twitter.
   Link to commits, issues or source files, or whatever else you find worthy to pass to someone.
 This is the easiest, most useful and self-updating way of referring to this project.
 It's also the best form of crediting and appreciating this work without donating or participating directly.

   Examples: